 AUSTRALIA: Lamb sold with used Band-Aids leads supermarket to fine

+A Bi-Lo supermarket in Darwin has received fines totalling more than A$2,000 (US$1,000) after it admitted to selling lamb chops in packaging containing two used plasters.
 In a case that appeared in Darwin Magistrates Court earlier today [Thursday], the store was also found guilty of selling silverside meat containing a metal tooth from its in-house tenderiser.

 - Comment: Meal kits in US - don't believe the hype

 - Kraft Heinz cuts jobs in US, Canada